sundanc/auto_scripts/README.md

 ## IT Arsenal Command Center

 The IT Arsenal is a unified command center that brings all scripts together into a cohesive toolkit.
 This central interface makes it easy to access all scripts in one place, with consistent logging, configuration, and execution handling.
+[Check my blog post](https://brokeninfra.pages.dev/using_it_arsenal/#advanced-features)

 To launch the arsenal: